 Visit your GovReady-Q site in your web browser at:

-It may not load at first as it initializes your database for the first time.
+Your GovReady-Q site will not load immediately, as GovReady-Q initializes your database for the first time.
 Wait for the site to become available.

 Because of HTTP Host header checking, you must use

-localhost to access the site or another hostname if configured
+localhost to access the site, or another hostname if configured using the

 --address option documented below.